Hiking in Brussels: The Best Hiking Trails Near Brussels

 There are three main trails that take visitors through the extensive grounds, but I recommend the Promenade des Zones Humides, which starts from the north-east entrance and heads straight to the étang de la longue queue (oblong pound).

 Hikers skirt the pond and walk through the fringes of lush forest, before emerging into a French maze garden that frames the first view of the beautiful Solvay Castle.
+No wonder that it is considered one of the prettiest castles in Belgium.

 From there, hikers navigate around another lake, and through old farmhouses (where visitors can stop for a nice Belgium beer), before following a winding stream back to the north-east gate.